John Allen Muhammad: Testimony of Lee Boyd Malvo

 In Muhammad's May 2006 trial in Montgomery County, Maryland, Malvo, who was sentenced to a term of life without parole (later commuted to life with parole) for his role in the shootings, confessed to a more detailed version of the pair's plans.
 After psychological counseling, he admitted that he was lying at the earlier Virginia trial when he admitted to being the trigger man for every shooting.
-He said he lied to save Muhammad from a death penalty sentence.
+He said he lied to save Muhammad from a death sentence.
 Malvo believed that he would not face the death penalty because he was a minor.
 In two days of testimony, Malvo outlined detailed aspects of all the shootings.

 Part of his testimony concerned Muhammad's complete plan with three phases in the Washington, D.C. and Baltimore metro areas.
 Phase one consisted of meticulously planning, mapping and practicing their locations around the D.C. area so after each shooting they could quickly leave the area on a predetermined path and continue to the next location.
 Muhammad's goal in phase one was to kill six white people a day for 30 days.
 Malvo described how phase one did not go as planned due to heavy traffic and the lack of a clear shot or getaway routes.

 Phase two was meant to be undertaken in Baltimore, but was never carried out.
 It was to begin with the killing of a pregnant woman by a shot to the abdomen.
 The next step was to have been the killing of a Baltimore police officer and, at the officer's funeral, to detonate improvised explosive devices that contained shrapnel to kill police officers attending the funeral.

 Phase three was to begin during phase two.
 It was to extort millions of dollars from the United States government.
 The money would be used to pay for travel to Canada, stopping en route at YMCAs and orphanages to recruit impressionable young boys with no parents or guidance.
 Once he recruited a large number of young boys and arrived in Canada, Muhammad would train the boys with weapons and send them across the United States to carry out mass shootings as he had done in Washington, D.C. and Baltimore.